swlaschin/Railway-Oriented-Programming-Example/readme.md

 **F# version**

-The F# is also straightforward if you are familiar with it.
+The F# is also straightforward if you are familiar with the way that F# works!

-If you are not, you just need to know that the `|>` operator is the "pipe" symbol and just connects the output of one function to the input of the next.
+If you are not familiar with F#, you only need to know that the `|>` operator is the "pipe" symbol and just connects the output of one function to the input of the next.

 Here is the F# code without error handling: